createdbypete/createdbypete.com/source/_posts/articles/2014-02-02-ruby-on-rails-development-setup-for-mac-osx.md

 Lets get _brewing_!
 We can install both of the required packages using Homebrew, once done we add a line to our `~/.bash_profile` and reload our terminal profile.

 {% highlight bash %}
-brew install rbenv ruby-build rbenv-gem-rehash rbenv-default-gems echo 'eval "$(rbenv init -)"' >> ~/.bash_profile echo 'bundler' >> "$(brew --prefix rbenv)/default-gems" source ~/.bash_profile
+brew install rbenv ruby-build rbenv-gem-rehash echo 'eval "$(rbenv init -)"' >> ~/.bash_profile source ~/.bash_profile
 {% endhighlight %}